 If radishes are planted too late in spring or too early for fall, the warmer temps and longer days of summer will inevitably lead to bolting.
 While you can cut a radish flower, radishes that have bolted will have a more bitter, undesirable flavor and tend to be woodier in nature.

 Preventing Radish Blooms, or Bolting

-Spring planted radishes should also be harvested early—before the heat and longer days of summer begin to set in.
-Radishes are usually mature in 21-30 days, or 3-4 weeks, after planting.
+Spring-planted radishes should also be harvested early—before the heat and long days of summer begin to set in.
+Radishes usually mature in 21 to 30 days or three to four weeks after planting.
 Checking on them frequently is a good idea since they tend to grow rather quickly.

-Generally, red radishes are ready for harvesting just prior to reaching about an inch in diameter.
-White varieties are best harvested at less than ¾ inches in diameter.
+Generally, red radishes are ready for harvesting just prior to reaching about an inch (2.5 cm.) in diameter.
+White varieties are best harvested at less than ¾ inches (2 cm.) in diameter.